 7. Contracts.
 For practices that choose Mitel as their business VoIP phone system provider, Medicus IT offers competitive support contracts on Mitel products.
 In addition to providing a fair price for Mitel support, our contracts cover unlimited over-the-phone assistance, product warranties, and other valuable extras, such as call analytics and proactive monitoring.
 Finally, contracting with the right telecommunications partner will reduce the responsibilities of a practice manager, helping free up valuable time.

 8. Remote workforce.
-For practices looking to reduce what they spend on their physical space, we can provide the telecommunications services and solutions that permit staff to work effectively and compliantly from home.
+For practices looking to reduce what they spend on their physical space, we can provide telecommunications services and solutions that permit staff to work effectively and compliantly from home.
 With fewer personnel on site, a practice can reduce the size of its office.

 How Telecommunications Delivers a Better Patient and Manager Experience

 While some of these cost savings initiatives are strictly intended to save practices money, such as switching fax line vendors, others deliver benefits that go beyond improving the bottom line.
 For patients, strengthening telecom can lead to improved call flows that translate into patients speaking to the right person faster.
 With better queuing comes shorter wait times, which helps keep existing patients happy (reduces hang-ups) and enhances the appeal of a practice to new patients.
-For larger, multi-site practices, the addition of a call center can centralize calls to a single location, enhancing efficiency and patient coordination.
+For larger, multi-site practices, adding a call center can centralize calls to a single location, enhancing efficiency and patient coordination.

 From what we have studied internally by reviewing thousands of data points, only about 1 out of every 2 calls made to a practice is answered.
 The rest go to voicemail or are abandoned.
 These voicemails and dropped calls contribute to more time spent by staff reaching out to patients and lost opportunities to grow volume.
 Changes such as those described above can greatly reduce this figure.
 In addition, a strategy around on-hold messaging can improve the patient experience and lead to fewer abandoned calls, while the usage of automatic callbacks can give patients the choice to not wait on hold.
 Finally, telecommunications can give a practice the ability to communicate with patients in a manner they are increasingly looking for that goes beyond voice, such as online chat.